Useful Notes: Hideki Tojo

 - General Failure: Tojo was not necessarily a bad officer, but a lifetime spent in the General Staff divorced him from the needs of the soldiers in the field.
 A man of limited strategic vision, who had never looked beyond the immediate needs of the Army Ministry, he was overwhelmed by the task of being Prime Minister, and was unable to control the Army, let alone the Navy Ministry, leading to further chaos and complications within the system, and an eventual breakdown in strategic planning.
 And that's without getting into the fact that IJA and IJN doctrine (which he fully endorsed) refused to accept the concept of a tactical withdrawal, resulting in countless soldiers being left to fight to the death.

-- The Generalissimo: As a five star general turned military dictator, Tojo is one of the iconic examples of the trope, with his Commissar Cap, Chest of Medals, and reliance on the IJA to maintain his position.
+- The Generalissimo: As a five star general turned military dictator, Tojo is one of the iconic inspirations for the trope, with his Commissar Cap, Chest of Medals, and reliance on the IJA to maintain his position.

-- Generation Xerox: His granddaughter is almost as radically militarist as he was.
-Fortunately she isn't taken very seriously by the Diet.
+- Generation Xerox: His granddaughter Yuko was almost as radically militarist as he was.
+Fortunately she wasn't taken very seriously by the Diet.

 - Government Conspiracy: Tojo was a member of a cabal of militarists and nationalists within the IJA and IJN who aimed to take power away from the civilian government and place it in the hands of the military.
 During the course of the 1930s and 40s, this junta succeeded in its goals, invading China without government consent and transforming Japan into a bureaucratic/military state, ruled by several different military and imperial factions, each with its own agenda, but all at least nominally answering to Tojo and the Emperor.
 We say nominally, because in practise neither Tojo nor Hirohito could gain control over the numerous political agendas and conspiracies within the IJA and IJN, to the severe detriment of the war effort.